scala/scala-lang/news/_posts/2015-02-05-scala-js-no-longer-experimental.md

 It compiles `.scala` files to a single optimized and minimized `.js` file per application.
 The resulting JavaScript code is vanilla ECMAScript 5.1, which therefore works everywhere – on any OS, any browser, or even on Node.js.
 Just like regular Scala, you get all the powerful language features that you know and love: type inference, classes, traits and objects, pattern matching, the collections library, implicits, etc.
 And, in the same way that Scala is fully interoperable with Java, Scala.js is fully interoperable with JavaScript.
-Scala.js can interoperate with JavaScript either in a statically-typed way, or by falling back to dynamic type checks.
+Scala.js can interoperate with JavaScript either in a statically or dynamically-typed way.

 While that all sounds great, a compiler would be nothing without an ecosystem of libraries and tools.
 Scala.js has that covered too!